JustAMamont/lumina_project/README.md

 ### ✅ Verification

-Run the demo script to ensure everything is working:
+Run the demo script to see Lumina in action:

 ```bash
 python examples/demo.py